If you’re thinking about studying a science degree but aren’t sure which one to choose, you’re not alone!

 -

-IBMS Accredited: This degree is accredited by the Institute of Biomedical Science (IBMS), meaning it’s tailored to meet the professional standards needed to become a registered Biomedical Scientist.
+IBMS Accredited: This degree is accredited by the Institute of Biomedical Science (IBMS), meaning it fulfils the academic standards needed to become a registered Biomedical Scientist.
+As a Biomedical Science graduate you would have the option of progressing into trainee Biomedical Scientist roles and complete the on-the-job practical training required to become a Health and Care Professions Council (HCPC) registered Biomedical Scientist.

 -